yasinkaraaslan/Gaco/README.md

 2. **Gaco File**: `compile_shader` / `compile_shader_from_memory` and `load_shader` / `load_shader_from_memory`.
 We have a lightweight custom file format that combines several shader stages (and texture/sampler mappings for OpenGL) to one file and I think it's a lot easier to work with.

-Note that the compile output is backend-specific, a file built with `BACKEND = .D3D11` won't load under `.OpenGL` and vice versa, so select the right one per platform.
+Note that the compile output is backend-specific, a file built with one backend won't load under another backend so make sure to select the right one.

 ### Buffers

-Use `create_buffer` to create the buffer and initialize it.
+Use `create_buffer` to create a buffer and initialize it.
 Buffer is a parameterized struct with the following types.
 You can use `bind_buffer` for each type.

 ```jai
 Buffer_Type :: enum u32 { Vertex; Index; Constant; Copy; Indirect; Structured; Structured_RW; }